www.boardintelligence.com How to write a great Business case webbanner

 Most proposals fail because the reasoning is muddy, not because the underlying ideas lack merit.
 Leaders frequently receive reports that bury the key issue somewhere in the middle or leave them guessing about what decision needs to be made.
 When the ask isn't clear, even good ideas get stuck in limbo while opportunities slip away.

-The problem with decision papers and proposals
+What is the problem with decision papers and proposals?

 Decision papers are often heavy on detail but light on direction.
 It’s not unheard of for readers to finish a document still unsure why their input is required.
 The confusion this creates undermines trust and delays progress.